-This thorough guide will teach you the basics of apparel pattern making from beginning to end.
-Create a production ready pattern, a custom pattern for yourself, and everything in between.
-You’ll learn the foundations of pattern creation as well as common manipulations to get the perfect fit.
+This comprehensive guide will teach you the fundamentals of apparel pattern making from start to finish.
+Create a production-ready pattern, a personal pattern, and everything in between.
+You'll learn the fundamentals of pattern creation as well as common manipulations to achieve the ideal fit.

 Pattern making is the process of creating a blueprint of your garment.
 A pattern is used as a template to cut out fabric that matches the required specifications to sew a garment.
 It factors in the type of fabric, the intended fit on the wearer, and any trims that will be used.
 The pattern is used to make 2D fabric sit properly on a 3D body.